https://www.deakin.edu.au/__data/assets/image/0010/2521468/35253_2022_10_24_DEAKIN_Nursing_13973.jpg

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, masters and PhDs, as well as specialist programs for industry professionals.

-With job growth of 13.9% projected for registered nurses by 2026,* there is an industry demand for nurses with sophisticated specialty skills.
-Our postgraduate cardiac nursing courses will allow you to meet that demand in advanced practice, leadership, management and education across a range of settings including:
+With job growth of 12.1% projected for nurse managers and 11.4% for nurse educators and researchers by 2028,* there is an industry demand for nurses with sophisticated specialty skills.
+Our postgraduate cardiac care nursing courses will allow you to meet that demand in advanced practice, leadership, management and education across a range of settings including:

 • acute cardiac units